PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 ‘Applicant’ shall refer to the applicant corporate entity which meets the registration criteria stated hereunder.

-‘TA’ shall refer to a Travel Agent which application for an AGENT 360 account has been granted.
+‘TA’ shall refer to a Travel Agent which application for an AGENT 360 membership has been successful and an account has been granted.

 - AGENT 360 Account

 1.1.
 Singapore Airlines AGENT 360 is only open to travel agents (IATA, ARC and non-IATA) for registration.
-Applicants will be verified by Singapore Airlines.
+Applicants must undergo a verification process carried out by Singapore Airlines.

 1.3.
 Singapore Airlines AGENT 360 may not be available in every country.
 For the latest list of countries in which AGENT 360 is available, please refer to the following registration form: https://agent360.singaporeair.com/en_UK/sg/accountRegistration.
 This list shall be subject to updates and changes made without prior notice, and in Singapore Airlines’ sole discretion.